 Kingborough Council operates a kerbside collection service for general household waste, recycling and FOGO waste.
 The service is contracted to Veolia, who collect the wheelie bins provided by Kingborough Council.

 General waste, recycling and FOGO waste collections take place in the same area on the same day.

 General waste collections are weekly while recycling and green waste are fortnightly.
-The green waste is collected on the opposite week to your recycling.
+The FOGO waste is collected on the opposite week to your recycling.
 Collections occur between the hours of 6 am and 4.30 pm.
 Please make sure your bin is out prior to 6 am on the morning of collection.

 To view when your bins are collected, you can either view these pdfs or use our interactive map.

 A new interactive map has been developed for kerbside collection service in Kingborough.
 This map is designed to allow you to find out when your next kerbside collection date is for your rubbish, recycling and FOGO bins.

 The map allows you to type in your address in the search bar or click anywhere on the map to get pick up details on a location.
 If you are using this map on your phone or tablet, use your fingers to zoom in and out on the map to find your location.

 Once you find your location, click on the coloured area which will indicate the pick-up dates.
 A pop-up information tab, will appear with information indicating different service times for rubbish, recycling and FOGO waste collection.

 Please note that collection does not take place on Christmas Day.
 Collection for Christmas Day will be published in the Mercury, Kingborough Chronicle and on Council’s website and social media channels two weeks prior to collection.

 Wheelie bins are provided to households but they remain the property of Council.
 Please do not take them with you when you move.